TakkaXD/PlayerMovementForUnity/README.md

-#if you dont know how to make plaer movement use
+#if you dont know how to make player movement use
 this script in unity